When the Creation Kit Fights Back

 When it works, even for a minute, it’s magic.

-All those late-night crashes, half-rendered faces, and missing materials fade away.
+All those late-night crashes, missing hair and meshes fade away.

 You walk through your own world and think, okay… this is why we do it.

-Until tomorrow—when the CK forgets that I have fifty-plus items on the Trello of Doom.
+Until tomorrow.
+That’s when the CK forgets that I have fifty-plus items on the Trello of Doom.

 Tonight… I got a glimpse.
 The scene will work!